Al Michaels: Personal life

 Michaels is the eldest child of Jay and Lila Michaels.
 Michaels has a younger brother, David Michaels, and a younger sister, Susan.

 Al Michaels currently resides in the Brentwood neighborhood in Los Angeles.
 He was 21 years old when he married his wife Linda on August 27, 1966.
 Al and Linda have two children together, Jennifer and Steven.
 Steven Michaels serves as president and CEO of independent film company Asylum Entertainment in Los Angeles.
 Michaels is also a Los Angeles Kings season ticket holder.

 Al's younger brother David is a television producer.
 David Michaels has produced such programs as NBC's coverage of the Olympic Games, Triple Crown, and Fox Sports Net's Beyond the Glory series.

 Michaels was arrested and charged for driving under the influence on April 21, 2013.
 He was released after about five hours.
 He eventually pleaded no contest to a reduced charge of reckless driving and was sentenced to 80 hours of community service plus probation.

 In 2014, Michaels released his autobiography titled You Can't Make This Up: Memories and the Perfect Marriage of Sports and Television, which reached The New York Times Best Seller list for nonfiction.

-Michaels stated that he has a long-held belief that he has never knowingly eaten a vegetable, and he has stated that he dislikes the look and texture of most vegetables.
+Michaels has stated that he has a long-held belief that he has never knowingly eaten a vegetable.
+He has also stated that he dislikes the look and texture of most vegetables.